pkivolowitz/CSC3510-S-2024/projects/p5/README.md

 the right type is necessary for type checking purposes but more importantly in this case, for computing the size (four floats).

-## Timing

-The idea is this:

-* Capture the current time (start)

-* Run all the iterations of one function

-* Capture the current time (end)

-* Subtract start from end to get the elapsed time

-* Divide by the number of iterations to get the average

 ## Setting expectations

 Apart from writing all the code given to you, the part that you are